Zoo Tycoon 2: Development

-After the success of Zoo Tycoon, a sequel was planned.
-Marketing materials showed an emphasis on 3D visuals, as well as the first person perspective and photo mode.
-The game's first person Guest Mode was added due to many fan requests to get "closer" to the animals.
-The Photo Mode and Zookeeper Mode were refined after developers found out that the player should be able to interact with the world while walking around. first person movement and controls were designed around first-person shooters, with developers citing Half-Life as an inspiration.
+After the success of the original Zoo Tycoon, a sequel was planned.
+Marketing materials showed an emphasis on 3D visuals as well as first-person perspective and photo modes.
+The game's first-person Guest Mode was added due to many fan requests to get "closer" to the animals.
+The Photo Mode and Zookeeper Mode were refined after developers decided that the player should be able to interact with the world while walking around.
+First-person movement and controls were based on first-person shooters, with developers citing Half-Life as an inspiration.

 The game was also designed to be more freeform than Zoo Tycoon was, with developer Shawn Stone citing that habitat building in the first game was a formulaic process that was improved upon in the sequel.
-The game's terrain deformation and Biome Brush were implemented to give the player control over their habitats by making them unique and individual, while making them simple enough to not alienate players that weren't as interested in the details of building an exhibit.
+Terrain deformation and the Biome Brush were implemented to give the player more specific control over animal habitats by creating unique and individual exhibits, while still keeping them simple enough so as not to alienate players that were not as interested in the details of building an exhibit.

 The development team noted the change in conservation messages portrayed by zoos after the release of Zoo Tycoon, and worked to make Zoo Tycoon 2 feel up to date with current information and messaging.
-Expansion packs were built onto the original game up to four years after its initial release, with designer Linda Currie citing the team working on three expansions simultaneously during development.
+Expansion packs were released for the game up to four years after its initial release, with designer Linda Currie citing the team working on three expansions simultaneously during development.
 Updated mechanics in each expansion required changes to be made to all animals, to ensure that each expansion pack would not break the game.
 The team worked to make changes without altering the core systems in place, in order to make updates and QA testing easier, and with lower risk.

-Marketing
+Marketing and promotion

 Publisher Microsoft Game Studios ran several promotions involving the game, including a competition allowing kids to "Become a Zoo Keeper for the day" in the UK, and a competition to find "America's Favorite Zoo" in the US, an online vote which would result in a $25,000 grant from Microsoft to be put towards upkeep and maintenance.
 The contest consisted of three rounds, with the first round consisting of zoos being picked by a team of judges based on submitted press materials, which resulted in 15 semifinalists.
 Rounds two and three were done by fans in an online vote.
-In November 2004, Tulsa Zoo was declared the winner of the polls, and was awarded the grant.
+In November 2004, the Tulsa Zoo was declared the winner of the polls, and was awarded the grant.